AI in banking

 The rise of AI in banking

 Historically, incumbent financial service providers have struggled with innovation.
-A McKinsey study1 found that large banks were 40% less productive than digital natives.
-Many emerging banking startups are pioneering artificial intelligence use cases, making it even more important that traditional banks catch up and innovate themselves.
+A McKinsey study found that large banks were 40% less productive than digital natives.1 Many emerging banking startups are pioneering artificial intelligence use cases, making it even more important that traditional banks catch up and innovate themselves.

-Investment banking firms have long used natural language processing (NLP) to parse the vast amounts of data they have internally or that they pull from third-party sources.
-They use NLP to examine data sets to make more informed decisions around key investments and wealth management.
+Bankers have long used natural language processing (NLP) to parse the vast amounts of data they have internally or that they pull from third-party sources.
+They use data analytics tools to uncover insights and trends and make more informed decisions around key investments and wealth management.

-The banking sector, specifically, is absorbing the desired benefits of AI technologies.
-Customers want digital banking experiences: apps where they can learn more information about provided services, interact with people or virtual assistants, and better manage their finances.
+The banking sector, in particular, is increasingly relying on the advantages of AI technologies to remain competitive.
+Customers want seamless digital banking experiences: apps that anticipate their needs and the ability to interact with people or virtual assistants depending on the complexity of their issue.
 Companies need to improve the user experience to keep those customers happy.
-Adopting and deploying AI solutions is one way to accomplish that.
+Adopting and deploying generative AI solutions, coupled with effective data management, is a key step toward that goal.

 AI Academy